CollaboRateMgmt/CollaboRate/README.md

    The breakdown process continues such that requirement tasks break down into 'logic tasks'.
 The Collaborate tool helps to break down logic tasks.
 To do this, it asks the user a couple of simple questions.
 When you break down logic tasks, you also generate software program steps (pseudocode).
 So crowd members with no programming  background break down problems into code!

+   Each microtask is the same size for all practical purposes.
+With each breakdown, tasks reduce in terms of the number of requirements they contain.
+But the size of their text remains the same.
+In order to keep the child tasks independent from each other, requirement elaboration is needed.
+At the level of 'logic tasks', the business requirement is small but the design effort is more.
+This process may enhance the definition of microtask size later.
+At present we believe that you will find non-weighted microtasks fair enough.

    You manage tasks via any conventional bug tracking system.
 There are several available: Trac, Redmine, Bugzilla and so on.
 As you may know, you can use such systems to manage tasks as well.

 3. **Fair risk sharing.** The process reduces the risks of incorrect or  incomplete work for the customer.
 It does so by sharing the financial risks with the erring crowd members via a penalty system.
 Most people will still continue to earn well.
 So they will agree to the [risk sharing process](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).
 4. **End the risk and barrier of technical and project knowledge.** We end the risk caused by the need for skilled workers and project knowledge.
 This in turn allows mass participation.
 It provides earning opportunities for even the less capable.
 Here's how:
    - The crowd member does not need to know the entire project scope.
 As mentioned above, each task must be independent.
 You do not need to look up any  other documentation to understand it.
    - The crowd member does not need to know the codebase.
 The crowd member does not even have to know programming!
 Crowd members submit pseudo-code under guidance of the CollaboRate tool.
 The SPOCs convert the pseudo-code to the actual lines of code.
 They  decide whether the function described by the crowd member is a new or existing function.
 An existing function could be part of the codebase under development.
 Or it could be a 'ready-made' function that is part of the programming language.
 Or a reusable software library may already have it.
-The knowledgeable SPOCs do this limited and specialized intellectual work.
+The knowledgeable SPOCs do this limited and specialized mental work.
    - Since the crowd works one microtask at a time, the work per crowd member is as small and easy as possible.

    The process expects only the following skills from the crowd members: